top of page

 When working on your resume, your aim is to create a resume that stands out.

-Since the first thing employers notice is the visual aspect of your resume, it's important to create a polished resume design that draws attention at first glance.
+Since employers first notice the visual aspect of your resume, it's important to create a polished resume design that draws attention at first glance.
 While you don't want your resume to look like everyone else's, you still want to give a positive and professional first impression.

 This is where colors may help.